MatthewTsoi/AI_Papa/facelook_photo_management/README.md

 - [x] Get AWS account (there are free tiers for photo recognition)
 - [x] Setup your [AWS client](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in your desktop
-- [x] Setup your python 3.6+ environment including AWS boto3 module
+- [x] Setup your python 3.6+ environment including AWS boto3 module.
+Refer to requirements.txt for python modules used